lvanschilfgaarde/lordcephei.github.io/pages/cpa-documentation.md

 #### _SPEC category_

-**Chemical Disorder**{: style="color: purple"}.
+**Chemical Disorder**{: style="color: orange"}.
 Additional species must be defined for chemical CPA, and their concentrations.

 **SPEC ATOM CPA=** and **C=** together turn on chemical CPA for a particular species.